mkbrechtel/patterns/docs/development/design/ddd-reference.md

 Proliferation of traversable associations used only for finding things muddles the model.
 In mature models, queries often express domain concepts.
 Yet queries can cause problems.

-The sheer technical complexity of applying most database access infrastructure quickly swamps the client code, which leads developers to dumb-­‐down the domain layer, which makes the model irrelevant.
+The sheer technical complexity of applying most database access infrastructure quickly swamps the client code, which leads developers to dumb-down the domain layer, which makes the model irrelevant.

 A query framework may encapsulate most of that technical complexity, enabling developers to pul the exact data they need from the database in a more automated or declarative way, but that only solves part of the problem.